IOS: Inter-Operator Scheduler for CNN Acceleration: Problem Definition

 To be eligible for \textit{operator merge}, the operators' type must be the same while the hyperparameters can be different.
-For example, two convolutions with the same stride but different kernel sizes can also be merged.
-The smaller kernel will be padded with zeros to fit the large kernel so we can stack their kernels together.
+For example, two convolutions with the same stride but different kernel sizes can be merged.
+The smaller kernel will be padded with zeros to fit the large kernel, so we can stack their kernels together.
 In Figure \ref{fig:methods_definition} (1), if \texttt{Conv[a]} has 128 3x3 kernels while \texttt{Conv[b]} has 256 3x3 kernels, we can stack their kernels together and replace \texttt{Conv[a]} and \texttt{[b]} by a \texttt{Merged Conv[a\&b]} with 384 3x3 kernels.
 Besides increasing parallelism, it also reduces the memory accesses to the input tensor from twice to only once.
-A split operator is required to split the output of the merged convolution to recover the original outputs of \texttt{Conv[a]} and \texttt{Conv[b]}.
+A split operator is required to partition the merged convolution's output to recover the original outputs of \texttt{Conv[a]} and \texttt{Conv[b]}.

 Under \textit{concurrent execution}, the operators in the stage are partitioned into disjoint {\em groups}.
 More specifically, if two operators are connected by an edge, they are partitioned into the same group.
 Different groups within the same stage are executed concurrently, while the operators within the same group are executed sequentially.
 IOS considers simultaneous executions of operators with {\em different} types.
 In the second stage of Figure~\ref{fig:methods_definition} (2), the three operators are partitioned into two groups.
-The first group contains operator \texttt{Conv[c]} and \texttt{Conv[d]} while the second group contains operator \texttt{Matmul[e]}.
+The first group contains operators \texttt{Conv[c]} and \texttt{Conv[d]} while the second group contains operator \texttt{Matmul[e]}.
 The two groups are executed concurrently while \texttt{Conv[c]} and \texttt{Conv[d]} are executed sequentially in their group.

-ISO considers both operator merge and concurrent execution and automatically picks the more efficient one for each stage.
-The choice depends on the operator types, the input tensor shapes, and the hardware device to perform CNN computations.
-Section~\ref{sec:experiments_specilization} provides a detailed case study to show the choices for different combinations of these factors.